-The difference between Light and Electron Microscope is mainly due to the two properties like One is a source of illumination and the Second is types of lens used.
+The difference between light and electron microscope is mainly due to the two properties like one is the source of illumination, and the second is the type of lens.

-Source of illumination: It is the property of microscope that ensures the clear visibility of the object or specimen by adding brightness to it.
+Source of illumination: It is the property of a microscope that ensures the clear visibility of the object or specimen and adds brightness to it.

-Lens: It use in the microscope which can vary with different types of microscope available, and its primary function is to magnify the image.
+Lens: It is used in the microscope, which can vary with different types of microscope available, and its primary function is to magnify the image.

 Content: Light Vs Electron Microscope